angular/components/src/cdk/dialog/dialog.md

 </ng-template>
 ```

-If you're using a `DialogRef`, you can use:
+If you're using a `TemplateRef` and need to access the `DialogRef`, you can use the following:

 ```html
 <ng-template let-data let-dialogRef="dialogRef">